 Explaining Decisiveness in War

 What makes a war’s outcome decisive?
 Although historians and military strategists have long stressed the need to strive for a decisive victory in war and political scientists have identified the unique effects of decisive outcomes in war, there is little agreement on what decisiveness is or how to achieve it during a war.
 In this dissertation, I propose a new definition of decisiveness as the degree to which all actors at the end of a conflict hold strong, similar beliefs about each side’s long-term relative military power.
-I argue that information drawn from experiences during a war can shape the beliefs of individuals on each side in several ways that differ from standard rationalist explanations.
-More consistent experiences over a longer period of time that directly affect a greater proportion of civilians, the military, and political leaders should make a war’s outcome more decisive and thus less likely to recur.
+I argue that more consistent experiences over a longer period of time that directly affect a greater proportion of civilians, the military, and political leaders should make a war’s outcome more decisive and thus less likely to recur.
 Empirical evidence from a variety of conflicts suggests that the accumulation of direct experiences during a conflict affects both popular opinion among civilians and decision-making among elites in post-war politics.

 How Wartime Experiences Affect Beliefs About Military Power: Evidence from the 2008 Russo-Georgian War (Chapter 4 of Dissertation)

 How do actors learn from wars?
 Explanations for war that stress the presence of asymmetric information argue that fighting during a war provides information about the relative military power and costs of fighting for each side.
 But how fighting informs the different actors on each side is less clear.
 In this chapter, I argue that civilians who have direct experiences with enemy forces during a war should be more likely to negatively assess their own side’s relative military power after the war compared to civilians who only have indirect experiences with the enemy.
 More direct experiences with the invasion provide both an unmanipulable signal of military weakness as well as a psychological shock that leads to significantly more negative assessments by civilians of their side’s relative military power and costs of fighting compared to less direct wartime experiences.
 Such assessments may then play an important role in determining the future relations between the belligerent states, including the likelihood of conflict or peace.